 - We all know that warm days and cool nights are ideal conditions for growing grapes that turn into quality wines.
 When I think of Arizona, scorching hot days and just-barely-less-than-scorching nights come to mind.
 Within the Willcox AVA, vineyards are planted above 4,000 feet of elevation, an altitude at which cooler nights prevail.
-Day-time temperatures reach the low- to mid-90’s but night-time temperatures drop into the high-50’s to mid-60’s.
+Day-time temperatures reach the low- to mid-90’s but night time temperatures drop into the high-50’s to mid-60’s.
 In the Sonoita AVA, vineyards are planted as high as 5,000 feet and are among the highest vineyard locations in the United States.

 - Soil is an important part of terroir, as we all know.
 Again, what comes to mind with Arizona is desert sand.
 Wrong again.
-In the Willcox AVA, the soil is alluvial loam composed of equal parts sand, silt, and clay.
+In the Willcox AVA, the soil is alluvial loam comprised of equal parts sand, silt, and clay.
 You know where you would find alluvial soil comprised of these elements?
 Napa Valley.